Laplace Transform Based Low-Complexity Learning of Continuous Markov Semigroups: Experiments

 \section{Experiments}

-In this section, we demonstrate performance of Alg. \ref{alg:dual} with universal approximation properties.
-LaRRR successfully recovers the eigenvalues and eigenfunctions of the process's IG.
-In the 1D experiment, we measure error against the ground truth, and in the molecular dynamics experiment, we obtain results consistent with independent study \citep{Mardt2018}.
+In this section, we demonstrate that our LaRRR Algorithms \ref{alg:primal} and \ref{alg:dual} successfully recover the eigenvalues and eigenfunctions of the process's IG.
+We present both a 1D and 2D experiments, where we measure error against the ground truth, as well as a higher dimensional molecular dynamics experiment, where we obtain results consistent with the independent study of \citet{Mardt2018}.
+Finally, to empirically support our claims in Tab. \ref{tab:summary}, in Fig. \ref{fig:baselines} in App. \ref{app:exp} we provide an additional experiment, showcasing that our method, despite not being physics-informed as \cite{Kostic2024diffusion}, does not suffer from spurious estimation of IG's eigenvalues as baselines \cite{Cabannes_2023_Galerkin, hou23c} do.
+The implementation of the methods, as well as all experiments are available in the \href{https://github.com/vladi-iit/LaRRR/}{GitHub repository}.

+{\bf Non-normal process in 2D.} We evaluate the performance of our primal LaRRR algorithm on a one-dimensional Ornstein-Uhlenbeck with a (non-normal) $2\times 2$ matrix.
+As features we use 1000 random Fourier features, and test if we can recover eigenvalues of the non-normal linear drift.
+In Fig.~\ref{fig:OU} we compare to TO RRR estimator over ten trials and for two different time-discretizations.
+While high variability in the estimation for both methods is expected due to sensitiveness of the eigenvalues to perturbations due to non-normality, we can observe that LaRRR achieves better estimation.

-{\bf Overdamped Langevin dynamics in 1D.} We evaluate the performance of our proposed algorithm, LaRRR, on a one-dimensional Langevin process with a triple-well potential~\citep{Schwantes2015}.
+{\bf Overdamped Langevin dynamics in 1D.} We evaluate the performance of our dual LaRRR algorithm on a one-dimensional Langevin process with a triple-well potential~\citep{Schwantes2015}.
 Specifically, we simulate the dynamics with inverse temperature $\beta {=} 1$ and potential $U(x) {=} 4(x^8\! {+} 0.8e^{{-}80x^2}\!\! {+} 0.2e^{{-}80(x{-}0.5)^2} {+} 0.5e^{{-}40(x{+}0.5)^2})$ that consists of three Gaussian-like wells located at $x \in \{-0.5, 0, 0.5\}$, with a bounding term proportional to $x^8$ to confine the equilibrium distribution primarily within the interval $[-1, 1]$.
-We generate 100 independent trajectories from this process and apply LaRRR to each trajectory in order to estimate the leading eigenvalues of the generator.
-By fitting 100 separate models, in Fig.~\ref{fig:eigenvalue_error} we assess the distribution of the relative errors in the eigenvalue estimates, defined as $(\hat{\lambda}_{i} {-} \lambda_{i})/\lambda_{i}$ for each eigenvalue $\lambda_i$.
+We generate 10 independent trajectories from this process and apply LaRRR to each trajectory in order to estimate the leading eigenvalues of the generator.
+By fitting 10 separate models, we assess the distribution of the relative errors in the eigenvalue estimates, defined as $|\hat{\lambda}_{i} {-} \lambda_{i}|/|\lambda_{i}|$ for each eigenvalue $\lambda_i$.
+Dual algorithm with RBF kernel is assessed in Fig.~\ref{fig:eigenvalue_error}.
+Similar results obtained by the primal version using random Fourier features is shown in Fig.~\ref{fig:eigenvalue_error_primal} in App. \ref{app:exp}.